Attorneys end arguments over Gloucester school’s bathroom ban

 NORFOLK, Va.
-(AP) — Attorneys have finished arguments in federal court over whether a Virginia school board’s bathroom policy discriminates against transgender students.
+(WAVY/AP) — Attorneys have finished arguments in Norfolk Federal Court over whether a Virginia school board’s bathroom policy discriminates against transgender students.

 Grimm graduated in 2017 and is now 20, but his case remains just as unsettled as the national debate over transgender student rights.
 He transitioned from girl to boy before his sophomore year and sued after the Gloucester County School Board banned him from using boys’ bathrooms.